-Community Standards are additional policies set forth by each residence hall's House Council, or in the absence of a House Council, the Area Coordinator can make that determination, for specific behaviors that may not apply in all halls.
+Community Standards are additional policies set forth by each residence hall's House Council, or in the absence of a House Council, the Area Coordinator or Residence Life Coordinator can make that determination, for specific behaviors that may not apply in all halls.
 The Community Standards do not override or detract from the standards set forth by Berea College specified in the Residential Living Guide and Berea College Student Handbook.